 7. From Bajirao Mastani again

-8. From Goliyon Ki Raasleela Ram-Leela yet again
+8. Ranveer Singh’s dialogue from Goliyon Ki Raasleela Ram-Leela yet again

 “Apni saans vapas lene aya hoon.
 Atak ke reh gayi hain tere paas“- Ram-Leela .You see someone, you stop breathing and see life in a new motion altogether?
 Oooooh!
 What a dialogue.
 Any woman would go gaga if a man utters these words in front of her.

 “Love na ek bungee jump hai… dum hai toh kood pado …safe landing ki koi guarantee nahi hai, toh safety ka socho hi mat… jisne socha woh sochta hi reh gaya…aur joh kooda woh udta hi raha”- Befikre